joergkrause/svogv/README.md

 A browser window shall open automatically and shows a dashboard from where you can navigate the various components.

-Select the options in the left hand menu:
+Select these options in the left hand menu:

-* Forms Demo : All about the decorators
+* Forms Demo: All about the decorators
 * Widgets > Overview: The UI widgets demo

 > The demo app is independent and has it's own package.json and node_modules folder and hence needs it's own setup.
 The first command (setup) takes care of this all.

 ## Does it cost something?

 It's ISC licensed and it's free.
-We deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
+I deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
 For commerical users such as enterprises we have support options.

-The SVOGV Widget Library was written by Joerg <isageek> Krause, CEO of Augmented Content GmbH, Berlin / Germany.
-We at Augmented Content have many years of experience with Web-Frameworks.
-We were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
+The SVOGV Widget Library was written by Joerg <isageek> Krause, www.joergkrause.de, Berlin / Germany.
+He has many years of experience with Web-Frameworks.
+He were in the business in the early JavaScript days, know every single bit in jQuery and learnt a lot about Knockout, Angular, and Durandal.
 But time goes on.
-So we moved almost all projects to eithr AngularJS or Angular 2.
-I think that knowing one Framework really well is more for our customers than knowing a lot just good.
-So I decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.
+So he moved almost all projects to either AngularJS or Angular 2+.
+He thinks that knowing one Framework really well is more for our customers than knowing a lot just good.
+So he decided to do more and start contributing to the Angular ecosystem by creating awesome libraries and components.

 ## Can I contribute?